bydefaultstudio/xmas-quiz/DEPLOYMENT.md

 2. **Click "Add New Project"**

 3. **Import your GitHub repository:**
-   - Select the `xmas-quiz` repository
+   - Select the repository (note: GitHub repo name may still be `xmas-quiz`)
    - Click "Import"

 4. **Configure the project:**